sul-dlss-deprecated/sparqlight/README.md

     bigdata start

 Load data using the blazegraph UI at `http://localhost:9999/bigdata/#update`.
-Drag `etc/nomisma-full.ttl` into update window and select `Update` control.
+Browse the file system to select `db/nomisma-full.ttl` and select `Update` control.

 Subsequently, perform rails initialization: